oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.15.3 Reason Code

-Byte 5 in the PUBREL packet holds the Reason code in response to the PUBREC packet.
 The PUBREL Reason Codes are shown in Table 9: Reason Code Values.
+The Client or Server sending the PUBREL packet MUST use one of the PUBREL Reason
-The Client or Server sending the PUBREL packet MUST use one of the PUBREL Reason Codes.
+Codes.

 #### 3.1.15.4 PUBREL Actions